How Do Cash Back Cards Work?

 These sign-up bonuses may come with strings attached, like spending requirements within specific time periods.
-Be sure you can meet this requirement with what you already spend, as you don’t want to end up in credit card debt for a short term perk.
+Be sure you can meet this requirement with what you already spend, as you don’t want to end up in credit card debt for a short-term perk.

 Another common introductory offer is 0% APR.
-This zero interest period will have an expiration date and you want to be sure your balance is paid off before this date.
+This zero-interest period will have an expiration date, and you want to be sure your balance is paid off before this date.
 Cash back incentives will not outweigh the interest you’ll pay if you carry a credit card balance.

 Always read the fine print in the credit card disclosure so you know what the credit card can offer you after the sign-up bonuses expire.
-This will help you decide whether to apply for the credit card or not.
+This will help you decide whether to apply for a credit card or not.

 The category bonuses on cash back credit cards are an important consideration, too.
-Choose one that you’ll use consistently and that offers a high percentage of cash back for the goods and services you buy the most.
+Choose one that you’ll use consistently and offers a high percentage of cash back for the goods and services you buy the most.

 Why Choose a Cash Back Card?

-Cash back credit cards are a popular choice for many, but you should review the pros and cons to see whether it’s the right credit card for you.
+Cash-back credit cards are a popular choice for many, but you should review the pros and cons to see whether it’s the right credit card for you.

 Pros of Cash Back Credit Cards

 Get paid for purchases you already make

 Variety of cash redemption choices (e.g. statement credit, direct deposit, mailed check)

-Easy to find a cash back credit card without an annual fee
+Easy to find a cash-back credit card without an annual fee

 Cons of Cash Back Credit Cards